youngdrizzy1/Online-Retail-Store/README.md

 - Irrelevant features such as transaction details, product information, and customer IDs were removed to avoid redundancy and improve model focus.
 The target variable (Segment) was also excluded to prevent data leakage.

 **Handling Outliers:**
 - Outliers can distort analysis and impact model performance.
-Winsorization was applied to cap extreme values, reducing their influence while preserving data integrity. 📌 (Boxplots in the first image illustrate outliers.)
+Winsorization was applied to cap extreme values, reducing their influence while preserving data integrity.

   ![4](https://github.com/user-attachments/assets/c4fe9c0e-57c8-4548-93dc-4a0eeece6e45)